Bold Reformers Refuse to Compromise the Truth

 Atherstone focuses on Ryle’s orthodox views on sin and salvation.
 Ryle was never shy about his doctrinal commitments.
 His allegiance to Reformed theology was proclaimed with passion and faithfulness – in the pulpit and with his pen.
 He consistently preached about the doctrine of the Trinity.
 He argued, “that the work of all three Persons in the blessed Trinity, is absolutely and equally needful to the salvation of every saved soul.”
 Ryle was quick to emphasize the person and work of the Holy Spirit.
 He maintained that “without the intervention of the Holy Spirit, no one can ever turn to God in repentance and faith.”
 Ryle’s commitment to an Augustinian theological framework is clear.
 It is a commitment he maintained throughout his life and ministry.

-Ryle focused on personal sanctification as is evidenced in his well-known book, Holiness.
+Ryle focused on personal sanctification, as is evidenced in his well-known book, Holiness.
 He critiqued the “higher life” movement (also known as Keswick) and focused his attention on the necessity of fighting for holiness.
-Of course, he believed that the Holy Sprit sanctifies the people of God, but never apart from personal responsibility.
+Of course, he believed that the Holy Spirit sanctifies the people of God, but never apart from personal responsibility.
 The popular moniker, “Let go and let God,” had no place in the vocabulary of J. C. Ryle.
 He urged Christians to “keep up a perpetual war” against their sins.

 Dr. Atherstone also touches on the importance of preaching in Ryle’s life.
 The bishop of Liverpool held to the indispensability of preaching.
-His little book, Simplicity in Preaching is a gold mine of information for preachers – a resource that should be read and re-read.
+His little book, Simplicity in Preaching, is a gold mine of information for preachers – a resource that should be read and re-read.
 The author notes, “He never flagged in his conviction that lively proclamation of the gospel – whether from the pulpit or with the pen – is the God-ordained means of conversion and spiritual growth, essential to reviving the church and establishing healthy Christian disciples.”

 The book concludes by drawing the attention of readers to Ryle’s experience with sorrow and affliction, and eventually in death.
 Ryle is a man who consistently maintained an eternal perspective.
 He constantly urged the unconverted to repent and believe in Christ for their salvation.
 He warned unbelievers about eternal judgment.
 But he also prepared Christians as they chart their path to the heavenly City.